-(22) Il presidente crede [di $EC{i+,proxy(i)}$ esser-si riuniti la notte scorsa]. the president believes C be.INF-REFL gathered.M.PL the night last 'The chairi believes [ $EC{i+,proxy(i)}$ to have gathered last night].'
+(22) Il presidente crede [di $EC{i+,proxy(i)}$ esser-si riuniti la notte scorsa]. the president believes C be.INF-REFL gathered.M.PL the night last 'The chair_i believes [$EC{i+,proxy(i)}$ to have gathered last night].'

 A proxy control reading is ruled out in (22) since 'believe' is not associated with a permission modality.
 The embedded predicate 'gather' adds the further restriction that the controller be included in the set of members denoted by the controllee.
 Thus, (22) must involve partial control and not proxy control.
 Crucially, however, the reverse does not seem to be the case.
 All speakers who allowed proxy control with a given predicate also allowed partial control with that predicate, once we tweaked the discourse-context to allow such a reading.
-Conversely, while a partial control reading could be pragmatically ruled out, under a given predicate, to yield an exclusively proxy control reading, such an exclusion doesn't seem possible semantically (or lexically).
+Conversely, while a partial control reading could be pragmatically ruled out, under a given predicate, to yield an exclusively proxy control reading, such an exclusion doesn't seem possible semantically (or lexically).10 believe, think, imagine, deny, desiderative want, prefer, yearn, refuse and interrogative wonder, ask, interrogate, inquire.
+11 The existence and properties of this asymmetric relation will end up directly shaping our analysis of proxy OC vs. NOC in subsequent sections (see in particular, Sections 4.2.3, 6.1, and 7.1.3).

 We take this to mean that the environments that license proxy control are a proper subset of those that license partial control.
-Not unexpectedly, given this, the predicates that license proxy control, at least those tested so far, also seem to be a proper subset of those predicates that have been shown to license partial control, e.g.: factive regret, surprised, hate, shocked, attitudinal believe, think, imagine, deny, desiderative want, prefer, yearn, refuse and interrogative wonder, ask, interrogate, inquire.
-The existence and properties of this asymmetric relation will end up directly shaping our analysis of proxy OC vs. NOC in subsequent sections (see in particular, Sections 4.2.3, 6.1, and 7.1.3).
+Not unexpectedly, given this, the predicates that license proxy control, at least those tested so far, also seem to be a proper subset of those predicates that have been shown to license partial control, e.g.: factive regret, surprised, hate, shocked, attitudinal

-&lt;sup>10 What remains to be checked in future research is how systematic this relation is by testing a broader range of partial control predicates with speakers allowing proxy control readings.
+10 What remains to be checked in future research is how systematic this relation is by testing a broader range of partial control predicates with speakers allowing proxy control readings.

 Finally, an anonymous reviewer points out that, for them, and for some other native German speakers that they consulted, proxy control is only available for sentences that independently also allow partial control.
-Interestingly furthermore, they cannot get proxy control for sentences that do not independently allow a for-PP addition (as in: "Mariai asked the teacher (for Gianniproxy(i)) $EC{proxy(i)}$ to pet the donkey"), suggesting that, for these speakers, there may be multiple routes to proxy control: one involving "true proxy control" with semantic extension, as we will propose, and another involving "fake proxy control" (in analogy with fake partial control as in Pitteroff et al, 2017a) involving exhaustive proxy(i) $\rightarrow$ proxy(i) control between a nominal in the PP and the controllee.
+Interestingly furthermore, they cannot get proxy control for sentences that do not independently allow a for-PP addition (as in: "Maria_i asked the teacher (for Gianni ${proxy(i)}$) EC ${proxy(i)}$ to pet the donkey"), suggesting that, for these speakers, there may be multiple routes to proxy control: one involving "true proxy control" with semantic extension, as we will propose, and another involving "fake proxy control" (in analogy with fake partial control as in Pitteroff et al, 2017a) involving exhaustive proxy(i) \rightarrow proxy(i) control between a nominal in the PP and the controllee.
 We discuss this further in Section 4.2.3.